nidhinninan/HousingPriceRegression_CS5710_Gr5/README.md

-# House Price Prediction Project
+# House Price Prediction CS 5710 Final Project

 This project focuses on predicting house prices using advanced machine learning models.
 It utilizes the **House Prices - Advanced Regression Techniques** dataset from Kaggle and employs rigorous preprocessing, feature engineering, and model evaluation techniques to achieve accurate predictions.
 This project is heavy refernced on the kaggle Notebook
 **How I made top 0.3% on a Kaggle competition**.
 Instead of using a stacked model, we went with a simple 3 model comparison for the sake of learning the fundamentals of Ransom Forest, XGBoost and LightBGM.
 The dtata analysis was done with the guidance of the kaggle notebook